ekhmoi/what-appears/_chapters/02-what-appears/00-intro.md

 # What Appears

-In Part 0 I gave you the backstory and the disclaimers.
+In Part I I gave you the backstory and the disclaimers.

 From here on, we’re going to do something much simpler and much stranger: